-This is the BEST Greek Pasta Salad ever.
+This is one of my favorite healthy Pasta Salad recipes ever.
 So many bright, fresh flavors dance around in the bowl….it’s always the first side dish to vanish at every gathering.
 So much better than just your normal Macaroni Salad and just as amazing as this Italian Chopped Pasta Salad recipe.

 You can even make this Greek Pasta Salad with Feta in advance so you’re ready to go when the party gets started.
 In fact, I think this pasta salad recipe is even better when made a day in advance.
 Try it out….I bet you’ll agree!